walterhiggins/WMPJS/README.md

 #### Adding and Subtracting

-We're going to play with the 'hungerBar' variable while exploring some more javascript math operations.
+We're going to play with the 'hungerBar' variable while exploring some more Javascript math operations.
 In Minecraft your hunger bar is the bar along the bottom of the screen next to your health bar which tells you how hungry you are.
 The hunger bar drains as you become exhausted and is replenished when you eat.
 This is done using simple Math; Addition and Subtraction.
-In javascript there's more than one way to do addition with variables.
+In Javascript there's more than one way to do addition with variables.
 We can 'increment' (increment means add 1) using the following operation:

     js hungerBar = hungerBar + 1